UHaveBeenPowned/NEMESIS/README.md

     $ pyinstaller --noconsole --onefile --name nemesis nemesis.py

+A new folder called "dist" will appear.
+Inside the new "nemesis.exe" can be found.

 **Note**: To comply this step, you must do the steps found in **"venv configuration"**.